awsdocs/aws-php-developers-guide/doc_source/guide_configuration.rst

 :Type: ``string``

 The full URI of the web service.
 This is required for services, such as |EMC|_ , that use account-specific endpoints.
-For these services, request this endpoint using the describeEndpoints method.
+For these services, request this endpoint using the :doc`describeEndpoints`<emc-examples-getendpoint>` method.

 This is only required when connecting to a custom endpoint (e.g., a local version of |S3| or